SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 For the requirements that follow, the assumption is that the client agrees to the exchange of metadata between the server and network, or between the client and network.

-Requirement:

-  REQ-PACKET-SELF:
-  : Packet importance is indicated by the packet itself.

-Note REQ-PACKET-SELF should meet the requirements of {{privacy}} especially REQ-PRIVACY-ADDITIONAL.

 ## Host-Network Metadata {#host-network}

 ### Priority between Flows (Inter-flow) {#interflow-priority}